HalynaB-2908/OOP_Course_Part1/README.md

 Task 10: Grade Average
 Create a program to input an array of 5 grades (characters in the range A-F).
 Calculate the average grade and display both the numerical average and the corresponding letter grade.

-Task 11: Normalize Spaces
+Task 11: Normalize Sentence Spaces
-Create a program to input a sentence with extra spaces between words.
-The program should transform the sentence so that only a single space separates words.
+Create a program to input a string containing sentences, where extra spaces may be missing before new sentences.
+The program should transform the string so that there is exactly one space before each new sentence.
+For example:
+Input:
+sgsgs sdg s.sd.Asdfdg sdgs g.  sgdsgds
+Output:
+sgsgs sdg s. sd.
+Asdfdg sdgs g. sgdsgds